pnp/powershell/pages/index.md

 # PnP PowerShell
-PnP PowerShell is a **cross-platform** PowerShell Module providing over 650 cmdlets that work with Microsoft 365 environments and products such as SharePoint Online, Microsoft Teams, Microsoft Planner, Microsoft Flow and more.
+PnP PowerShell is a cross-platform PowerShell Module providing over 650 cmdlets that work with Microsoft 365 environments and products such as SharePoint Online, Microsoft Teams, Microsoft Planner, Microsoft Flow and more.
+It runs on Windows, Linux and MacOS.

-> [!NOTE]
-> This module is a successor of the [SharePointPnPPowerShellOnline](https://github.com/pnp/pnp-powershell) module, which is now regarded legacy and not maintained anymore.
-This newer version of the PowerShell module is cross-platform (e.g. it works on Windows, MacOS and Linux) however will only support SharePoint Online.
-Going forward will only be actively maintaining the cross-platform PnP PowerShell module.

 ## Getting up and running